deepanshs/mrsimulator/docs/user_guide/method/method.rst

     plt.tight_layout()
     plt.show()

 In the Hahn-echo spectrum, the :math:`\text{p}_I`-dependent frequency contributions (i.e., the shielding contributions) were averaged to zero, leaving only the :math:`\text{d}_I`-dependent frequency contributions (i.e., the first-order quadrupolar contribution).
 Conversely, in the solid-echo spectrum, the :math:`\text{d}_I`-dependent frequency contributions (i.e., the first-order quadrupolar contribution) were averaged to zero, leaving only the :math:`\text{p}_I`-dependent frequency contributions (i.e., the shielding contributions).

-While these two examples nicely illustrate numerous important concepts for building custom-methods, it should also be noted that identical spectra could have been obtained with a simpler custom-method that used the ``freq_contrib`` to remove the undesired contributions.
+While these two examples nicely illustrate numerous important concepts for building custom methods, it should also be noted that identical spectra could have been obtained with a simpler custom method that used the ``freq_contrib`` to remove the undesired frequency contributions.
+The code for these two methods is illustrated below.

 .. skip: next